 Those you lead, those you serve, those in your circle of influence need you to keep the wonder, the miracle, the worship, the joy, and the peace of Jesus every day in your life.
 More than anything else you give, the gift of your faith lived out will be the most important gift you give this season and throughout your life.
-Soak up the Christmas story again with childlike wonder and awe and be refreshed anew by the miracle of Jesus.Soak up the Christmas story again with childlike wonder and awe and be refreshed anew by the… Click To Tweet
+Soak up the Christmas story again with childlike wonder and awe and be refreshed anew by the miracle of Jesus.Soak up the Christmas story again with childlike wonder and awe and be refreshed anew by the miracle of Jesus.
+Click To Tweet

 In the Christmas story, what do you need to be reminded of most?

 Blessings and Merry Christmas,